arunavenkatachalam/nosql-challenge/README.md

 	a) This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
 We will coerce non-numeric values to 		    nulls during the database setup before converting ratings to integers.
 	b) The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
 This means, the higher the value, the worse the establishment is in these areas.

-Use the following questions to explore the database, and find the answers, so you can provide them to the magazine editors.
+Use the following questions to explore the database and find the answers, so you can provide them to the magazine editors.

 	a) Use count_documents to display the number of documents contained in the result.